-2. (50 points) Next, we will write functions to simulate playing one game.
+2. (40 points) Next, we will write functions to simulate playing one game.

 The basic approach is to generate a random number representing the door behind which the real prize sits, and another random number representing the door that the contestant initially selects.
 Monty opens the remaining door.
 Then, have the contestant switch doors (or not switch doors), and see if the contestant winds up with the door behind which the prize sits.

 Write two different functions to do this.
 The first, called montyalways(), has the contestant always changing doors after Monty opens the third door.
 The second, called montynever(), has the contestant never changing doors after Monty opens the third door.
 Both functions should return the Boolean value True if the contestant wins, and the Boolean False if she does not.
-Use the function you wrote in part 1 to generate the door number.